Real Talk: Am I The Only One Working Through Trust Issues While Recove – Journaling is Self-Care LLC

 2. There is someone who needs to know they aren’t alone on their journey.
 This could be a reader’s “ah-ha moment” or the motivational piece that keeps them from giving up on themselves.
 Who am I to selfishly hide my story behind pride when I could be helping?

 3. It literally just felt right.
 For real.
 Again, I was journaling this morning and this all came to me.
-I copied most of this post from my journal and only made a couple of small edits, like including this list.
+I copied most of this post from my journal and only made a couple of small edits, including this list.

 4. This just feels good and liberating.

-I want to have the full experience of living life untethered, (Read "The Untethered Soul" and "Living Untethered" by Michael A. Singer!) and aware of the gifts that are present in every moment, from my moments of solitude to each opportunity I have to connect with another person.
+I want to have the full experience of living life untethered, (Read "The Untethered Soul" and "Living Untethered" by Michael A. Singer!) and be aware of the gifts that are present in every moment, from my moments of solitude to each opportunity I have to connect with another person.

 My inner world is peaceful and what I do to maintain it is sacred, but there is still so much love and advice to share from those discussions I have within myself.